Written and Created by PaperCraftCentral Susan

 If your eraser grows sticky bits, trim them off with your paper snips and start afresh.

 Another thing that helps me is to use the Embossing Buddy to powder the glue I want to remove.
 The powder helps the tool pick the adhesive up.
-If you have any extra powder left on your project, gently drag the adhesive remover tool across it, and the tool will pick up the excess powder.
+If you have any extra powder left on your project, gently drag the adhesive remover tool across it after you have removed all the unwanted glue, and the tool will pick up the excess powder.
 Clean your tool of powder as above.

 New!
 Comments